j23414/mango-user-guide/cellular_automata_example.md

 perl pattern2net.pl blinker.txt > blinker.net
 ```

 Within Mango, navigate to the folder containing the files you cloned from the github site.
-Open the gel.txt file:
+Open the gel.txt file and run the top commands to load blinker.net and set default layout:

 ```
 /* load cellular automata pattern */